robfatland/mocean/duck/duck.md

 ## The Problem

-A certain duck can jump into the air and fly away to safety instantly: Provided she is standing on dry land; but she can not take off from water.
+A certain duck can jump into the air and fly away to safety instantly: Provided she is standing on dry land.
+But she can not take off from water.
 Unfortunately she finds herself swimming in a circular pond where a wolf (who does not swim) is walking about the perimeter, hungry.
 The wolf can and does run briskly about the pond four times faster than the swimming duck can swim.
 That is: If the duck can swim one meter per second then the wolf can run four meters per second.
-The exact numbers are not important; only the proportion of their speeds
+The exact numbers are not important; only the proportion of their speeds.

+Is it possible for the Duck to safely swim to the edge of the pond and fly away?

 ## The Details